Resilience

 75% of Florida’s residents live in counties along its coasts.

-Even with strong resilience measures, a storm that would normally cause $100 billion in damage can still result in $11 billion in lost GDP, 59,000 lost jobs, and nearly 28,000 residents leaving permanently.
+Even if investments in resilience cut damages from a $100 billion storm by half, impacted communities could still lose $11 billion in GDP, 59,000 jobs, and nearly 28,000 residents leaving permanently.

 Florida leads the nation in home insurance costs, driven by storm exposure, and property value losses from severe weather are projected at $10–$30 billion by 2030, and up to $80 billion by 2050.